decond/decond/README.md

 decond
 =====
-A framework for calculating the electrical conductivity from MD trajectories and performing various decomposition methods
+A framework for calculating the electrical conductivity from molecular dynamics trajectories and performing various decomposition methods.

+Currently only the spatial decomposiiton is implemented, and it is based on [J. Chem.
+Phys.
+141, 044126 (2014)](http://dx.doi.org/10.1063/1.4890741).

 Project structure